manuelruicosta/java-footprint-demo/README.md

-# Playground to play with Java core features
+# Playground for demostrating the footprints of java applications